Rotary Club of Belfast

 The Rotary Club of Belfast.

-Please explore it and get a flavour of how volunteer Rotarians, by being People of Action, use their skills and vocations throughout our various projects to Make a Difference to people less fortunate than ourselves at home and abroad and the fun and fellowship we enjoy being members of the family of Rotary.
+Please explore it and get a flavour of how volunteer Rotarians use our skills and vocations throughout our various projects to Make a Difference to people less fortunate than ourselves at home and abroad and the fun and fellowship we enjoy being members of the family of Rotary.

 The Rotary Club of Belfast is a vibrant club, welcoming and friendly